Next to Lead

 - Final celebration (virtual): July 2026

 The program is free of charge for all participants.
-The program provides complimentary registration and a $500 travel stipend for Women’s Leadership Summit and AIA Leadership Summit.
+The program provides complimentary registration and a $500 travel stipend for Women’s Leadership Summit and AIA26.
 Financial support outside of the support stated or for other AIA events will not be provided.

 All applications will be screened by AIA staff to ensure the criteria for eligibility is met.
 Eligible candidates will then be reviewed by select AIA member jurors.
 The jury will conduct a blind review of applications.
 The jury will deliberate, select, and notify the participants of the program.
 All applicants will be notified of their acceptance or denial.